virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
-- `path` - container path, where a file is to be appended
+- `path` - container path where a file is to be appended
 - `body` - content saved to the file

 ### replaceInFile